konklone/tmcw.github.com/_posts/2013-08-22-repetitive-process.md

     - A 'See Also' section if this project has open-source brothers and sisters, or took heavy inspiration from some other project or paper.
-    - READMEs _do not_ need to include the software license (this can be in LICENSE, nor the name of authors (this is in `package.json` and the commit history), nor TODOs (this is in your issue tracker or code).
+    - READMEs _do not_ need to include the software license (this can be in LICENSE), nor the name of authors (this is in `package.json` and the commit history), nor TODOs (this is in your issue tracker or code).
 READMEs are about present code, not people, laws, or plans.
 13. Add files and a message for the first commit with [vim-fugitive](https://github.com/tpope/vim-fugitive)